DataBiosphere/leonardo/README.md

 # Leonardo

 Leonardo serves as a way to launch compute within the terra security boundary.
-It does so via multiple different cloud backends, currently leveraging only the Google cloud platform.
+It does so via multiple different cloud hardware virtualization mechanisms, currently leveraging only the Google cloud platform.

 Leonardo supports launching the following 'hardware' for compute:
 - Spark clusters through [Google Dataproc](https://cloud.google.com/dataproc/)